 Next is the city skyline, which is an attraction by itself – it’s simply breathtaking and we highly recommend to visit the Singapore Flyer, Marina Bay Sands, Mount Faber, or one of the many roof-top restaurants, to obtain stunning views of the city.

 Let’s not forget about Singapore’s parks and zoo’s!
 Two top attractions are the Night Safari and the Singapore Zoo.
 On a budget?
 Then pay a visit to the wonderful Botanic Gardens, which are free to visit from the early morning until midnight.
 For a small fee, you can enter the delightful Orchid Garden as well.
 More adventurous types will surely enjoy the city many nature reserves.

 Are you planning to see and do a lot during your vacation?
 Consider buying one of the city passes that give you free entrance and discounts on lots of the above mentioned city attractions – it could save you a lot of money and time, and we can say from experience that a city pass can truly enhance your trip!

-Want to know more?
+Want to know more about attractions in Singapore?
 Watch our free Singapore videos about shopping, nightlife, and kids activities to get the most out of your vacation!

 Grab the chance to take the family on a Singapore Zoo Night Safari tour through the jungle.
 From the safety of your visitors' tram you'll spot nocturnal animals in their natural habitat, from fierce predators to timid forest dwellers.
 Then follow your guide on a night safari walking trail to see the animals at closer quarters.
 At the Singapore Zoo there's also the option to enjoy dinner at the Ulu Ulu Safari Restaurant.